 A giant discount brokerage and RIA custodian is buying a smaller rival.
-It's not yet clear will mean what the deal for fundsters who work with the two firms, and it appears the combination will take years to work through.
+It's not yet clear what the deal will mean for fundsters who work with the two firms, and it appears the combination will take years to work through.

 | Walter William Bettinger II|